Adverts help fund 'VK3 KHB' website...|

 3. High gain yagi antenna and suitable coax.

-In the Melbourne metro area, horizontal polarization is the standard.
+Horizontal polarization is usually the standard.

 The ATV transmitter can be a "you build it kit" or